EmmanuelPat6/Complementi_di_Controlli_Final_Project/README.md

-# Complementi_di_Controlli_Final_Project
+# Complementi di Controlli Final Project
-Complementi di Controlli Final Project Patellaro Emmanuel P38000239
+📈🔩 This repository contains the final project for the Complementi di Controlli (CC) course 🔩📈